sfQuery/prod/README.md

 same issues that plague the sforce SOQL connection interface also plague the JS remoting interface.
 * Handling success and error conditions is not normalized and difficult
 * The records in the response of the native remoting connection are not returned in a clean "query-list" way
-* The syntax for remoting is confusing to read and prevents the creation of self documenting code
+* The syntax for remoting is confusing to read and makes it difficult to create self documenting code

 sfQuery has the *vfRemote()* method that allows you to easily make a remoting call.
-You can access this in a static context in the *jQuery.SFQuery* namespace or with the element bound action method.
+You can access this in a static context using the *jQuery.SFQuery* namespace or with the element bound action method.

 ```JavaScript
 /**